Astemes/astemes-lunit/docs/20_Framework Architecture/Framework Architecture.md

 ## Low Level API

 Before going on, see the warning in the previous section.
-Now continue on yout own risk.
+Now continue on your own risk.

 The low level API may be use to run tests in various ways.
 Tests are executed using the provided methods and results are returned using User Events, which may be registered for using the provided API method.